intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 terminated connections if they encountered a TLS ClientHello message that ends with an empty extension.
 To maintain interoperability, client implementations were required to be aware of this bug and ensure that a ClientHello message ends in a non-empty extension.
+Because TLS implementations are numerous, widely deployed and not always easily updatable this "fix" has unfortunately become a new undocumented implementation requirement.

 Overapplication of the robustness principle therefore encourages a chain reaction that can create interoperability problems over time.
 In particular, tolerating unexpected behavior is particularly deleterious for early implementations of new protocols as quirks in early implementations can affect all subsequent deployments.
+If the TLS extension bug had been caught early enough through connection rejections, the bug itself (and its fix) would not have been so widely deployed into devices that are unable to update their TLS implementation quickly.

 ## Ecosystem Effects {#ecosystem}